FalkorDB/FalkorDB/CONTRIBUTING.md

 bugs in the Github issues system.
 We'll be very happy to help you and provide all the support in the [Discussions](https://github.com/orgs/FalkorDB/discussions).

-Issues and pull requests for documentation belong on the FalkorDB documentation repo:
+Issues and pull requests for documentation belong on the FalkorDB documentation repository:

     https://github.com/FalkorDB/falkordb.github.io